Our Board of Directors is committed to strong corporate governance practices that promote and protect the long-term interests of our shareholders.

-The board has five committees in place.
+The board has four committees in place:

-- Audit and risk committee
+- Audit and risk

-- Remuneration committee
+- Remuneration and nomination

-- Social and ethics committee
+- Social and ethics

 Libstar has had a board in place since 2005.
 To align with best practice and King IV compliance, the board was restructured in March 2018 ahead of its listing.